DamienHarper/auditor-docs/docs/auditor-bundle/customization/security-provider.md

 ## Built-in security provider
-<span class="ml-3 mt-0 inline-flex items-center px-3 py-1 rounded-full text-sm font-medium leading-4 bg-green-100 text-green-700">auditor</span>
+<span class="tag ml-3 mt-0 inline-flex items-center px-3 py-1 rounded-full text-sm font-medium leading-4 bg-green-100 text-green-700">auditor</span>

 `auditor-bundle` provides a default built-in security provider based on Symfony's `RequestStack` and `FirewallMap`, but if you don't use those components, you can still provide a custom security provider.

 ## Custom security provider
-<span class="ml-3 mt-0 inline-flex items-center px-3 py-1 rounded-full text-sm font-medium leading-4 bg-green-100 text-green-700">auditor</span>
+<span class="tag ml-3 mt-0 inline-flex items-center px-3 py-1 rounded-full text-sm font-medium leading-4 bg-green-100 text-green-700">auditor</span>

 First you need to provide a service implementing the `SecurityProviderInterface` interface and reference it in the `dh_auditor.yaml`.
 This service has to be a `callable` and